 - if you have a question or need help during the consultation, please let the healthcare professional know and they will aim to answer your questions.

 You and the healthcare professional will be visible on each other's device screen.
-Your GP or practice nurse may also attend from their own device.
+Your GP, practice nurse or family member may also attend from their own device.

 At the start of the consultation, everyone will introduce themselves and the reason for the consultation will be explained.
-Just like a face-to-face consultation, you will be asked some questions to make sure you are the right patient, eg, name, address and date of birth.
+Just like a face-to-face consultation, you will be asked some questions to make sure you are the right patient, for example, name, address and date of birth.

 The healthcare professional will talk to you and ask questions.
 You can also ask questions of them.